 Belgian chocolates private tasting tour in Brussels: A gourmet walk.
 Discover the history of Belgian chocolate and taste the best chocolates at the best chocolate artisans in the Belgian capital.
 A unique experience.
 Private and customized tour available.

-- Belgian chocolates tasting tour in BrusselsFrom: 12,0€
+- Belgian Chocolate Tasting Tour of BrusselsFrom: 12,0€

 - Private Belgian Chocolate Tasting Tour in BrusselsFrom: 170,0€